kylpo/notes/Perfect-OS.md

 IME (Inpute Method editor) Services to manipulate/customize inputs like keyboard, touch, mouse, etc, like Android's [InputMethodService \| Android Developers](https://developer.android.com/reference/android/inputmethodservice/InputMethodService.html)

+#### Mouse
+Many keyboard power users out there, but also many mouse power users.
+I was amazed at how many clicks and scrolls were required by my Wells Fargo teller recently.
+So, in the real world, people do still rely on the mouse heavy, as their primary tool, in fact.

 #### Wheel
 - Scroll Wheel of mouse
 - Dial for Windows